 How many wealthy people do you know that prosper due to their so-called Protestant Work Ethic, be them Protestant or not?
 I am afraid that most industries in America would simply not hold up to the qualifications of the Medieval Protestant Work Ethic.
 Most of our industry now works toward the prosperity of the carnal minded person and not of the godly!
 This “free enterprise” has few ethical boundaries and does not consider much of any theological foundation at all.
 To put it simply, our economical system has never really been centered on the Kingdom of Christ.

-The Puritans attempted to build a Chris-based economy, but due to their doctrines of predestination their community was crushed.
+The Puritans attempted to build a Christian economy, but due to their doctrines of predestination, their community was crushed.
 Their fingers were pointing everywhere, and salvation itself became dependent on works; an ironic disposition, since they were doing everything they could to avoid such a Roman doctrine of works-based salvation.
-It really was the Roman doctrine inverted!
-The Romans declared salvation was, for the most part, earned, and now the Puritans simply turned this teaching inside out and began teaching that works were a type of identifier of salvation.
+It was the Roman doctrine inverted!
+The Romans declared salvation was, for the most part, earned, and now the Puritans simply turned this teaching inside out, and began teaching that works were a type of identifier of salvation.
 So, of course, everyone strove to become successful in all things to prove to their fellow man and to their conscience that they were “saved” and the “elect” of Christ.

-Since there is no spiritual authority to guide the government and the financial economy in our country, there will remain endless ways to capitalize on people and companies so as to produce profit.
+Since there is no spiritual authority to guide the government and the financial economy in our country, there will remain endless ways to *capitalize* on people and companies, so as to produce profit.
 If you want to prey on the sinfulness of humanity and begin a business that relies on this sinfulness of man, you can do it…and get rich.
 Forget about who you are hurting, the important thing is that it is “legal” and that you are producing a profit.
 No matter if your product or service is harmful to the environment, family well-being, etc., it can be done in America.
 And if you get rich with such a sleesy operation, you can boast that you have earned such a dollar.

 How to be Poor